TheStarAlight/eTraj.jl/docs/src/stepbystep_tutorial.md

 The [`jill`](https://github.com/abelsiqueira/jill) is an alternative to `juliaup` which can be used for installing and managing multiple versions of Julia.
 It would automatically search for the fastest mirror and download the installer and is useful for users with slow internet connections.

-For offline installation, an installer is available at [here](https://julialang.org/downloads/#manual_download).
+For offline installation, an installer is available [here](https://julialang.org/downloads/#manual_download).
 Please follow the [instructions](https://julialang.org/downloads/platform/#windows) and make sure that julia is added to the `PATH` environment variable.

 ### Linux & macOS